Merry Shannon

-Merry Shannon is an American author.
+Merry Shannon (born June 12, 1979) is an American author.
 She writes lesbian romance/adventure novels and short stories published by Bold Strokes Books.

 Life

 Shannon was born in Sacramento, California, and grew up in Texas and Colorado.
 She received her B.A. in English from the University of Colorado at Colorado Springs in 2001, and went on to a career in social work.
 She is presently a full-time social worker who writes novels in her spare time.
 Her first novel, Sword of the Guardian - A Legend of Ithyria was published in 2006 by Bold Strokes Books.

 Shannon lives in Aurora, Colorado with her partner.

 Awards

 Shannon has received two Golden Crown Literary Society awards for Debut Author and Speculative Fiction, and the 2008 Lesbian Fiction Readers' Choice Award for Favorite Adventure book.
 Her second novel, Branded Ann, was also a 2008 ForeWord Magazine Book of the Year finalist.